UhhhAaron/SaladBind/README.md

-**This application is not affiliated with Salad Technologies.**
+**This application is retired and not affiliated with Salad Technologies.**

-Nobody will help you if you fail to read the instructions
+Support for this software is virtually nonexistant at this point.
+You can use '-d' as a command line argument to debug independently.
+\internal\miners.json is manually updated.
+You need to update the miner download URLs yourself every once and a while to run up-to-date miners.
+The little support there is can be found at an [archive of the wiki FAQ.](https://web.archive.org/web/20220518225746/https://wiki.litdevs.org/wiki/SaladBind/FAQ).
+LIT Devs would still greatly appreciate voluntary donations for their project.
+See [donation directions](DONATE.md).

 # SaladBind

-If you want to contribute to SaladBind, please read our [contributing guide](CONTRIBUTING.md).
+If you want to contribute to SaladBind, please read the [contributing guide](CONTRIBUTING.md).
 Do **NOT** make your own SaladBind version unless you have a good reason to!

 SaladBind is pretty much abandoned, nobody really works on it.
 ## Table of Contents